Trace a certificate through transparency logs.

 Proof

-Ask a log for Merkle proof
+Ask a log for an inclusion proof

-Merkle audit paths Signed tree heads
+Merkle audit paths Signed Tree Heads Static CT API